How $65 Million Will Help Address America's Maternal Health Crisis

 - Readily Available Substance Use Services: Federal agencies will partner with community-based organizations to ensure that addiction services and people trained in substance use disorder during pregnancy are more available.

-Last year, Vice President Harris hosted the first-ever federal Maternal Health Day of Action, where she pledged the government’s commitment to work for safe pregnancies and childbirth.
-Since then, the Biden administration has launched the Maternal Mental Health Hotline and has provided funding in seven states to support a Screening and Treatment for Maternal Depression Program.
+In 2021, Vice President Harris hosted the first-ever federal Maternal Health Day of Action, where she pledged the government’s commitment to work for safe pregnancies and childbirth.
+Since then, the Biden administration has launched the Maternal Mental Health Hotline—which has fielded over 12,000 calls—and has provided funding in seven states to support a Screening and Treatment for Maternal Depression Program.